NEONScience/NEON-Data-Skills/tutorials/Python/Lidar/intro-lidar/classify_raster_with_threshold-py/classify_raster_with_threshold-py.md

     no data value: -9999.0
     scale factor: 1.0
-    SERC CHM Statistics: Minimum=0.00, Maximum=40.67, Mean=7.617, StDev=10.785
+    SERC CHM Statistics: Minimum=0.00, Maximum=33.06, Mean=7.684, StDev=9.012

-### ReadAsArray
+### ```ReadAsArray```

 Finally we can convert the raster to an array using the ReadAsArray command.
 Use the extension ```astype(np.float)``` to ensure the array contains floating-point numbers.
 Once we generate the array, we want to set No Data Values to NaN, and apply the scale factor:

 ```python